ToolJet/ToolJet/docs/docs/data-sources/postgresql.md

 ## Establishing a Connection

-To establish a connection with the PostgreSQL global datasource, you can take either of the following steps: click on the "Add new global datasource" button in the query panel, or access the [Global Datasources](/docs/data-sources/overview) page through the ToolJet dashboard.
+To establish a connection with the PostgreSQL data source, you can take either of the following steps: click on the "Add new data source" button in the query panel, or access the [Data sources](/docs/data-sources/overview) page through the ToolJet dashboard.

 ToolJet requires the following information to connect to your PostgreSQL database: